Social Anxiety? Here’s What You Need to Know and How to Deal With It

 When to ask for a doctor

 If you observe any of the symptoms mentioned above within yourself, it is time to ask for professional help.
-It may seem difficult for most people to reach out for professional help, but you need to understand that it’s necessary.
+It may seem difficult for most people to reach out for professional help and mental health services, but you need to understand that it’s necessary.

 A doctor will ask you a few questions about yourself, such as: How do you feel in a particular situation?
 What would you do if you were put into a particular situation?
 How long are you facing this problem?
 And the list goes on.
 Be honest with your answers, as they will decide your whole treatment structure.
 Here are some of the standard therapies your doctor may ask you to take

 Cognitive behavioral therapy (CBT):

 It is one of the most effective behavior; therapy helps patients identify negative thought patterns in their behaviors and ways to change them.
 It can be done individually or

 It involves working with a workbook based on the CBT treatment and regular therapist support.
 People can also try this therapy at home without any supervisory guidance by reading the book online or getting it from a bookstore.